Table of Contents

 • Analyze the refundable security deposit available in case of any extraordinary damage caused by the tenant.

+Landlords also use it as the input to tenant lease renewals in multifamily, deciding which units to escalate and which to hold flat.
 If you still have a few doubts about rent roll and what it is, check out our FAQ below.
 We’ll go over any last questions you have about this concept.

 Frequently Asked Questions About the Multifamily Rent Roll